 Desire.
 This word refers to the inward compulsion, or passion, for ministry.
 It is what’s taking place in your inner person that leads you to “aspire,” or pursue practically ministerial service.
 These two words—aspire and desire—must go together.
 If you desire the ministry, you will aspire to it.

 To do.
 With this phrase, Paul puts the minister’s task on an active, energetic footing.
 Again, the wording is subtle but important.
 The office of the pastor is not merely a position to be occupied; it is a work to be done.
 For a number of years, I had the privilege of pastoring near Fort Knox, Kentucky.
 Nearly half of my church was military, and I enjoyed spending many days on base.
 One day while eating lunch with a group of soldiers, I noticed that officers wore their ranks on their shoulders, whereas the enlisted soldiers’ chevrons were positioned on their arms.
 When I asked about it, I learned that the placement of an officer’s rank on his shoulder signified the burden of leadership he carried.
 Conversely, the enlisted soldier’s rank on the arms indicates the brawny nature of his work, serving his country with strength and arms.

 We should think of the pastoral office similarly, except that a pastor wears his ranks on both his shoulders and his arms.
 There is no such thing as a pastor who knows only the burden of leadership or only the sweat of service.
 He who desires the ministry must aspire to both since the ministry necessarily includes both.
 A pastor serves the people of God and carries out his responsibilities as assigned by Scripture and God’s people.

-Editor's note: this originally published at JasonKAllen.com.
+Editor’s note: This article was originally published at JasonKAllen.com.